MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework-v2.md

 ## CRUD operations APIs

-These APIs enable you to perform CRUD operations on entity records.
+These APIs enable you to perform CRUD (create, read, update, and delete) operations on entity records.

 | Methods | Description |
 |---------|-------------|